PowerActions help you connect Qntrl with third-party applications using secure authorized connections.

-Creating a PowerAction involves 2 simple steps:
+Creating a PowerAction involves two simple steps:

 - Create a connection to authorize the application's usage in Qntrl.